zicklag/blog/content/hop-hvm-mini-language-conclusion.md

 Without having to worry about queues, channels, locks or anything like that, I was able to focus on the core logic for my program, and get a very performant implementation.

-So far, that seems to be one of the biggest advantages of the programming model: being able to focus on your app's logic, without worrying about memory management, **and** without having to worry about slow garbage collection slowing your app down when it needs to finally face the world.
+So far, that seems to be one of the biggest advantages of the programming model: being able to focus on your app's logic, without worrying about memory management, **and** without having to worry about garbage collection slowing your app down when it needs to finally face the world.

 ## Substitutions Are Powerful